WhiteBahamut/nextcloud/README.md

 ## Deploy the stacks
 Now deploy the compose files with `docker stack deploy ...` or some Swarm UI like https://www.portainer.io/

+## Docker network
+The example creates a the proxy network called 'traefik_traefikfront' as part of `traefik-compose.yaml`.
+This means Traefik must be deployed before Nextcloud (or other services).
+Depending on the overall setup the proxy network should be created separately (`docker network create`).

 # Contribution
 Feel free to improve/correct the compose files or text here.